Happy woman using a laptop with internet in a rural location.

 • Faster speeds up to 100 Mbps in select areas

-• Unlimited data with no overage fees3
+• Unlimited data with no overage fees

 • Wider availability in the continental US